-Currently there are 12 listed treatments available to 8 different rare diseases which are funded via the Life Saving Drugs Program.
+Currently, there are 14 listed treatments available for 9 different rare diseases which are funded via the Life Saving Drugs Program.

 In order for a patient to qualify for funded treatment, they must meet a certain criteria and apply with support of their treating doctor.

-Agalsidase alfa (Replagal®) and Agalsidase beta (Fabrazyme®) for the treatment of Fabry disease
+Agalsidase alfa (Replagal®), Agalsidase beta (Fabrazyme®) and Migalastat (Galafold®) for the treatment of Fabry Disease

 Laronidase (Aldurazyme®) for the treatment of Mucopolysaccharidosis Type I (MPS I)